unvariant/calculatorTicTacToe/README.md

 This is a tic tac toe game written for the Casio fx-6300 graphing calculator.
 It requires two player to play and is able to detect invalid input (e.g. a space that has already been taken or a space that does not exist), but is unable to tell if a player has won the game or not.
 It automatically ends tha game after 9 valid moves.

 # Formula Programming
-According to [http://www.rskey.org/fx6300g](http://www.rskey.org/fx6300g), the fx-6300 has a formula programming model (I have no idea what formula programming is).
+According to [http://www.rskey.org/fx6300g](http://www.rskey.org/fx6300g), the fx-6300 has a formula programming model (I have no idea what formula programming means).

 ## Basic Syntax
 I represents an integer<br>